gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'ace-groupcomm-profile' parameter MUST be present and has value coap_group_oscore_app (TBD1), which is defined in {{ssec-iana-groupcomm-profile-registry}} of this specification.

 * The 'pub_keys' parameter, if present, includes the public keys of the group members that are relevant to the joining node.
-That is, it includes: i) the public keys of the responders currently in the group, in case the joining node is configured (also) as requester; and ii) the public keys of the requesters currently in the group, in case the joining node is configured (also) as responder or monitor.
-If public keys are encoded as COSE\_Keys, each of them has as 'kid' the Sender ID that the corresponding owner has in the group, thus used as group member identifier encoded as a CBOR byte string (REQ9).
+That is, it includes: i) the public keys of the responders currently in the OSCORE group, in case the joining node is configured (also) as requester; and ii) the public keys of the requesters currently in the OSCORE group, in case the joining node is configured (also) as responder or monitor.
+If public keys are encoded as COSE\_Keys, each of them has as 'kid' the Sender ID that the corresponding owner has in the OSCORE group, thus used as group member identifier encoded as a CBOR byte string (REQ9).

 * The 'group_policies' parameter SHOULD be present, and SHOULD include the following elements: